Skip to content

 Frequently Asked Questions

-How can a storm history report help my roofing business?
+How can a weather history report help my roofing business?

-What kind of historical weather data is included in the reports?
+What historical weather data is included in the reports?

-The reports provide a 3-year history of hail and wind activity for a specific address.
-This includes crucial data such as hail size, wind speed, and the dates storms occurred.
-The data is updated daily and includes wind speeds and hail size within a 3-mile radius of the searched property.
+Reports cover three years of hail and wind activity for a specific address, including hail size, wind speed and the dates storms occurred.
+Data is updated daily and covers events within a 3-mile radius of the searched property.